-The benefit of going to Santé Center for Healing for a medical detox is that our compassionate professionals can help to reduce these symptoms.
-If necessary, different medications can help calm your anxiety when you feel like your mind won’t stop racing.
+The benefit of going to Santé Center for Healing for medical detox is that our compassionate professionals can help to reduce these symptoms.
+If necessary, some medications can help calm your anxiety when you feel like your mind won’t stop racing.
 If you’re experiencing insomnia, medications can help you with that as well.
-Aside from these medications, you may receive some that reduce the cravings in early sobriety.
+Additional medication can even reduce the cravings in the early days of your recovery.
 These medications will be administered by trained professionals at Santé Center who understand the detox process.

 LEARNING TO STAY SOBER AFTER DETOX

 At Santé Center for Healing, we know that getting sober is a lot easier than staying sober.
 If staying sober only involved going through an alcohol or drug detox, many more people would have stayed sober.
 Addiction treatment at our facility will help you realize that the drugs or alcohol are only a symptom of your problem.
 We’re going to teach you how to deal with everything that leads you to pick up the first drink or drug.

 “I currently am a therapist and Sante and have been consistently impressed with the dedication our treatment team gives to the individuals who seek help here.
 I am grateful to have found Sante.”

 Even though it’s a little farther away, find out why Texas residents choose us over Fort Worth or Dallas addiction treatment.
 Call Santé Center for Healing today at 866.238.3154.

 Drug and Alcohol Detox Center

 Therapy and counseling help clients learn how to live a healthy life without resorting to drug or alcohol abuse.
 Before someone can even begin rehab, they need to go to a drug and alcohol detox center.
 Our addiction detox center in TX helps clients overcome the physical and mental effects of substance abuse.
 Once clients no longer have withdrawal symptoms, they can move on to the next phase of their treatment.